Peter P. Narsavage, of Wilkes-Barre, PA and Punta Gorda, FL, passed away on November 17, 2025 in Wilkes-Barre, PA.

 What a wonderful weekend spent with friends and family.
 He will be missed.

-Jim and Paula Drake (about 4 hours ago)
+Jim and Paula Drake (22 days ago)